How to Get Free Laptops: 21 Methods that Actually Work

 For donation offerings near you, search:

 Freecycle has chapters in almost every major city.
-As of February 2021, there are 5,340 groups with over 9 million members around the world.
+As of February 2021, there are 5,340 groups with over 9 million members worldwide.
 You’ll need to find and join a group near you.

-If you qualify for a free laptop, you must complete a free computer training course for 8 hours before you receive it.
+If you qualify for the free laptop program, you must complete a free computer training course for 8 hours before you receive it.

 10. Seattle Community Network

-If you need a laptop, contact them at [email protected] The organization admits that the waiting list is quite long, so it can take as long as 4-6 months to receive a laptop.
+If you need a laptop, contact them.
+The organization admits that the waiting list is quite long, so it can take as long as 4-6 months to receive a laptop.

 Free Laptops for College Students